Attribution Modeling - How Attainable is it?

 One of the main challenges faced by marketers when trying to get a reliable attribution model is the abundance of data available.
 With so much data to analyse, it can be challenging to identify which metrics are most important and which channels are driving the most sales.
 This can make it challenging to make informed decisions about where to allocate resources and budget.

 Another challenge faced by marketers is cookie management.
 Cookies are small text files that are stored on a user's computer or device when they visit a website.
-Cookies can be used to track user behavior and provide insights into their browsing habits.
+Cookies can be used to track user behaviour and provide insights into their browsing habits.
 However, they also pose a challenge for marketers when trying to assign credit to different touchpoints.

 In addition to the challenges of abundant data and cookie management, the marketing industry is now facing the "cookie apocalypse."
-Major web browsers, such as Google Chrome and Mozilla Firefox, are phasing out support for third-party cookies, which are used by advertisers to track user behavior and serve targeted ads.
+Major web browsers, such as Google Chrome and Mozilla Firefox, are phasing out support for third-party cookies, which are used by advertisers to track user behaviour and serve targeted ads.
 This means that marketers will no longer be able to rely on third-party cookies for attribution and targeting purposes, further complicating the attribution process.

 In response to this, marketers need to focus on owning and leveraging first-party data, which is data collected directly from customers and owned by the business.
 By collecting and analysing first-party data, marketers can gain a deeper understanding of their customers' behaviour and preferences, which can help inform their attribution and targeting strategies.